niemasd/History-of-Video-Games/history_video_games/timeline.md

 (timeline-1980-04-28)=
 ### April 28, 1980
-The [Nintendo Game & Watch Silver](consoles-nintendo-game-and-watch-silver) series, the first series of the [Nintendo Game & Watch](consoles-nintendo-game-and-watch), is released.
+The [Nintendo Game & Watch Silver](consoles-nintendo-game-and-watch-silver) series, the 1st series of the [Nintendo Game & Watch](consoles-nintendo-game-and-watch),
+is released.

 ```{figure} ../images/consoles/nintendo-game-and-watch-silver.jpg